standardebooks/manual/8-typography.rst

 					</m:math>
 				</p>

 	#.
-When possible, Content MathML is used over Presentational MathML.
+When possible, Content MathML is provided in an additional :html:`<m:annotation-xml>` element.
 (This may not always be possible depending on the complexity of the work.)

 		.. class:: corrected